Chess Tiger

-Chess Tiger is a strong chess program developed by Christophe Théron which achieved a number of tournament successes between 2000-2002.
+Chess Tiger is a strong chess program developed by Christophe Théron which achieved a number of tournament successes between 2000 and 2002.
 Although still commercially available, the Windows version has not been developed recently so has largely historical significance only.
 It is known for its high level of strength and as a trainer engine to help beginners improve their chess techniques.

 Playing strength

 The playing strength of Chess Tiger is inferior to better known programs such as Fritz and Shredder.
 In 2001 Chess Tiger won a tournament in Buenos Aires ahead of a number of top grandmasters, and achieved a rating performance of 2788 Elo rating.
 Chess Tiger won the French and Dutch Chess Computer Championships three times each.
 Chess Tiger won the first Berliner Emanuel-Lasker Computerchess-Tournament in October 2001.

 Playing style

 Chess Tiger is designed to be particularly aggressive in its style of play.
 While most chess engines tend to avoid gambits and sacrifices Chess Tiger actually prefers them.
 Chess Tiger calculates very quickly even in relatively weak hardware environments which implies that the evaluation function is fairly 'light' and that therefore the balance between speed and positional understanding is weighted in favour of the former.